Look Back (manga)

 Look Back (ルックバック, Rukku Bakku) is a Japanese one-shot web manga written and illustrated by Tatsuki Fujimoto.
 It was published on Shueisha's Shōnen Jump+ in July 2021.
 It tells the story of Ayumu Fujino, a young manga artist who, driven by rivalry and friendship with a reclusive classmate, strives to improve her craft and finds purpose in creating art.
-An anime film adaptation produced by Studio Durian premiered in June 2024.
+It has received two adaptations, an anime film adaptation produced by Studio Durian premiered in June 2024, and a live-action film adaptation produced by K2 Pictures premiered in September 2026.